 That way, you can discover options you may not have known about in the past.

 Want to refinance your existing commercial mortgage?
-Run your scenario on Commercial Direct’s mortgage payment calculator to see how you could benefit from partnering with a non-bank lender.
+Run your scenario through Commercial Direct’s Loan Customizer to see how you could benefit from partnering with a non-bank lender.